One of the best features of a PDF is the fact that it is so secure thanks to a simple yet highly effective feature known as password protection.

 How to Password Protect PDFs without Adobe Acrobat

-If you don’t use Adobe Acrobat and you instead have Word, you might be asking how to password protect a PDF file without Acrobat?
+If you don’t use Adobe Acrobat and you instead have Word, you might be asking how to password protect a PDF without Acrobat?
 If so, you’ve come to the right place.

 - Begin by opening a Word document using Microsoft Word